lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 .. image:: loformatcharacter.png

 To format the paragraphs and spacing of text :menuselection:`Format --> Paragraph`.
 The :guilabel:`Indents & Spacing` Tab has settings for indenting your text and the space between lines.
 To increase the indent right before the text starts increase the :guilabel:`Before text` field.
 To change the indentation after your text change the :guilabel:`After text` field.
 To have a different indent for your first line change the :guilabel:`First Line` filed.
 To change the amount of space above a paragraph change the :guilabel:`Above paragraph` field.
 To change the space below a paragraph change the :guilabel:`Below paragraph` field.
 To change the line spacing from this dialog window select the drop down menu :guilabel:`Line Spacing`.
 To reset your changes in this window press the :guilabel:`Reset` button.
 To not apply your changes press the :guilabel:`Cancel` button.
-To apply your changes and exit the window press the :guilabel:`Ok` button.
+To apply your changes and exit the window press the :guilabel:`OK` button.
 To change settings on the alignment of text is on the :guilabel:`Alignment` tab.
 To choose which way you want your text aligned choose the :guilabel:`Left`, :guilabel:`Right`, :guilabel:`Center`, or :guilabel:`Justified`.
 To switch between left to right or right to left text switch the :guilabel:`Text direction` menu.

 .. image:: loimpressparagraph.png